Criticism of Apple Inc.: Investigating leaks and tracking lost prototypes

 Apple aggressively investigates potential leaks and prosecutes and litigates against employees who are caught.
 In 2004, Apple sued several unnamed employees for leaking confidential information to two blogs.
-The Electronic Frontier Foundation (EFF) opposed to Apple's request for discovery of the blogs' sources and in 2006, the court of appeals sided with the EFF.
+The Electronic Frontier Foundation (EFF) opposed Apple’s request for discovery of the blogs’ sources, and in 2006 the court of appeals sided with the EFF.
 In 2009, the strict secrecy drew ire from the public after a worker who lost a device died by suicide.

 In 2009, Gizmodo published an article titled, "Apple Gestapo: How Apple Hunts Down Leaks," which detailed Apple's Worldwide Loyalty Team responsible for tracking down leaks and lost prototypes.
 Employees reportedly called the team the Gestapo, named after Nazi Germany's secret police.
 When the team suspects a leak, suspected departments are put on lockdown, searched, and asked to hand over their devices and sign non-disclosure agreements or face disciplinary action up to termination.
 Gizmodo and ZDNET compared the practice to George Orwell's novel 1984.
 ZDNET referred to the operations as "raids" and characterized them as "quite scary."

 In 2010, a Reuters reporter was assaulted while taking photos outside of a Foxconn plant during an investigation.
 Later that year, Apple obtained a search warrant to raid a Gizmodo blogger's home in search of an iPhone prototype that was purchased from someone who found it at a bar.
 The man who found it at the bar was charged with theft and the blogger was cleared of all charges.
 The New York Times described Apple's response to the events as "churlish".
 CNN argued that constitutionally and under the Law of California, the district attorney should have issued a subpoena instead of a search warrant.
 Columbia Journalism Review published an article about Apple's aggressive behavior toward journalists to maintain secrecy, referencing the Gizmodo case, but also three lawsuits Apple filed against bloggers for reporting on leaked trade secrets.